pablodecm/phd_thesis/src/102_chapter_2.md

   as it expands and cools down.
-Such studies can lead to a better understanding of colour confinement and other relevant QCD problems, as well as shedding some light on the processes that took a few microseconds after the Big Bang.
+Such studies can lead to a better understanding of colour confinement and other relevant QCD problems, as well as shedding some light on the processes that occurred a few microseconds after the Big Bang.